The Bible: Humanity in Relation to God

 The New Testament Theory of Human Nature – St. Paul talks of (the level of) spirit and (the level of old nature) flesh.
 This distinction is one “between regenerate and unregenerate humanity, redeemed and unredeemed human nature.”
 The idea, as expressed in the Sermon on the Mount, seems to be that the best of human nature rejects power, fame, wealth, and sex for moral righteousness.
 Sex is a particularly vexing issue, as both St. Paul and St. Augustine deride it.
 As for women, Jesus evidently didn’t choose any as disciples and St. Paul and Christianity ever since “… has found females theologically problematic …” [Should woman cover their heads in church?
 Should women be ordained? etc.] Again none of this assumes an afterlife, although some have obviously interpreted the Kingdom of God in this way.

-However, eternal life implies loving god and one’s neighbors certainly, and the New Testament does discuss on resurrection, the last judgment, and eternal punishment.
-The idea that Jesus was resurrected has traditionally been taken to imply that we can life forever too, at least if we are saved by god.
+However, eternal life implies loving God and one’s neighbors certainly, and the New Testament does discuss the resurrection, the last judgment, and eternal punishment.
+The idea that Jesus was resurrected has traditionally been taken to imply that we can life forever too, at least if we are saved by God.
 The Christian expectation of resurrection of the saved appears in Corinthians.

 Spiritual or Supernatural Versions of Christianity? – But how are we to rationally understand perplexing Christian doctrines, like the resurrection and virgin birth?
 Must we just accept them on faith?
 What of the outlandish material in the book of Revelation?
 How can resurrected bodies not exist in space and time?
 One might respond by partaking in the spiritual life of the church, regardless of the truth of its theological claims, but surely this can be achieved without accepting all the supernatural and metaphysical claims.